The internet and smartphone technology are key to the way I connect with others.

 Eat Proper Meals, Exercise and Drink Water

-Throughout your revision period if you eat healthily and exercise regularly it will help to reduce your stress levels.
-It’s tempting to think it doesn’t matter if you exist on junk food because you’re too busy to prepare real meals.
-But a good night's sleep and a balanced diet can help improve your mental alertness and ability to study.
+Throughout your revision period eat healthily and exercise regularly and it will help to reduce your stress levels.
+It’s tempting to think it doesn’t matter if you’re too busy to eat real (not junk) food.
+But a good night's sleep and a balanced diet helps you stay alert and able to study.

-Whatever your situation, it's important to familiarize yourself with the test location.
+Your exam may be held in a room you've been in before, or it may be somewhere new to you.
+Whichever is your situation, it's important to familiarize yourself with the test location.
 Think about how you're getting there.
-There's nothing worse than getting stuck in a traffic jam on your way to an exam.
-It’s a good idea to do a practice run a few days before the exam to see how long the journey will take you.
-On the actual day of the exam make sure you allow some extra time for the journey “just in case”.
+There's nothing worse than getting stuck in a traffic jam on the way to an exam.
+It’s a good idea to do a practice run a few days beforehand to see how long the journey takes.
+On the actual day of the exam make sure you allow some extra time for the journey “just in case.”

 Inside the Exam Room: The Exam Itself

-It is common practice for cell phones (mobiles) to have to be left outside the exam hall.
-If you're unsure about whether or not you're allowed to take something important into the room with you, try and find out before the day of the exam itself.
-This will prevent you becoming more stressed than necessary.
-For example, if you need to have an asthma inhaler with you, the rules of the college may require you to inform the examination supervisor of this health measure.
+Your teacher will remind you of the rules of the exam room; including what can and cannot be taken into the room.
+It's usual for cell phones (mobiles) to have to be left outside the exam hall.
+If you're not sure if you're allowed to take something into the room with you, find out before the day of the exam itself.
+This will stop you becoming more stressed than necessary.
+For example, if you need to have an asthma inhaler with you, the rules may require you to inform the examination supervisor of this.

-For the exam itself, make sure you have several pens and pencils.
-If you are allowed to do so, have a bottle of water on your desk.
-There is usually a clock on the wall of the exam room and you can use this to pace yourself through the exam.
+For the exam itself, make sure you have enough pens and pencils, and a bottle of water if it's allowed.
+There's usually a clock on the wall of the exam room and you can use this to pace yourself through the exam.
 The time allowed to complete an exam is designed to give the average student sufficient time to complete all questions.
 A very able student may finish in a shorter time and a poor student may struggle.
-In order to give you the best chance of gaining a pass mark or above, you will need to pace yourself through the exam.
+In order to give you the best chance of gaining a pass mark or above, you need to pace yourself through the exam.

-1. When instructed to do so, you will turn over the exam paper and look at the questions.
+- When instructed to do so, turn over the exam paper and look at the questions.
 Don't be tempted to scan quickly through as you may start to panic.

 You may answer the exam questions in any order you like.
 Make sure that you number the questions correctly so that the examiner knows which question you have answered.
-Choose one of the ones you think is relatively easy as your first question to answer.
-This will give you some confidence and help you relax.
-Next try one of the more difficult questions as you are still relatively fresh.
+Choose a question you think is relatively easy as the first one to answer.
+This will give you confidence and help you relax.
+Next try one of the more difficult questions, as you are still relatively fresh.
 The remaining questions can then be tackled in any order.
 Keep an eye on how time is passing and make sure you move onto the next question promptly even if you haven’t completely answered each question.